enjaku4/rabarber/README.md

   end
 end
 ```
 You can pass a dynamic rule as `if` or `unless` argument.
-It can be a symbol (the method with the same name will be called) or a proc.
+It can be a symbol, in which case the method with the same name will be called.
+Alternatively, it can be a proc, which will be executed within the context of the controller's instance.

 Rules defined in child classes don't override parent rules but rather add to them:
 ```rb